lufixSch/isek_rs/README.md

 ```

 > [!NOTE]
-> Make sure to select the whole calendar directory and **NOT** directly the directory used by pimsync
+> Make sure to select the whole calendar directory and **NOT** directly the directory used by pimsync or similar

 ## Syncing with other Calendars

 Isek itself doesn't have the ability to sync with remote calendars.
 Use something like [vdirsyncer](https://vdirsyncer.pimutils.org/en/stable/index.html) or [pimsync](https://git.sr.ht/~whynothugo/pimsync) (Not tested!) for that.
 The resulting directories can then be added to the isek config as sources.

+## Known Issues

+- Multiple calendars with the same name (but different paths) could lead to tasks not being displayed correctly.
+Avoid if possible!